microsoft/presidio-research/presidio_evaluator/data_generator/README.md

-# Presidio Data Generator
+# Data Generator

+Two APIs are available for PII targeted data generation.
+`PresidioFakeRecordGenerator` and `PresidioDataGenerator`.

-This data generator takes a text file with templates (e.g. `my name is {{person}}`) and creates a list of InputSamples which contain fake PII entities instead of placeholders.
-It further creates spans (start and end of each entity) for model training and evaluation.
+These take a text file with templates (e.g. `my name is {{person}}`) and create a list of InputSamples which contain fake PII entities instead of placeholders.
+They also create spans (start and end of each entity) for model training and evaluation.

 ## Scenarios

-There are two main scenarios for using the Presidio Data Generator:
+There are two main scenarios for using the Presidio Data Generators:

 1. Create a fake dataset for evaluation or training purposes, given a list of predefined templates (see [this file](raw_data/templates.txt) for example)